Anntey/anntey/README.md

-### Hi there, I'm Antti 👋

-## I'm a Data Science student!
+## Hi there, I'm Antti 👋.
+I'm a Data Science student.
-- 🌱 I’m currently learning everything
+- I’m currently learning everything
 - You can find examples of my projects below this

 <br />